ferryirawan-idempiere/Public/README.md

-Public places for code and script
+Public directory for code and script